 Davra Storms '19 MQ

 For a lot of people, flying can be a stressful ordeal.
 Everything from lost luggage, getting lost, to subpar food can all add to a flyer’s anxiety.
-The experience associated with flying has gotten so bad that some people opt to avoid flying all together.
+The experience associated with flying has gotten so bad that some people opt to avoid flying altogether.
 Despite people choosing not to fly, airports are now busier than ever which only adds to a traveler’s stress levels.
-However, flying does not have to be a stressful ordeal; Internet of Things (IoT) technology can relieve a flyer’s stress and anxiety by making the airport experience more smooth.
-Airports can leverage IoT technology to make airport navigation easier, reduce anxiety related to checked baggage, and enable smart retail operations1.
+However, flying does not have to be a stressful ordeal.
+The Internet of Things technology can relieve a flyer’s stress and anxiety by making the airport experience more smooth.
+Airports can leverage IoT for transport to make airport navigation easier, reduce anxiety related to checked baggage, and enable smart retail operations.

-Tracking Checked Baggage: Lost baggage can ruin a vacation or a business trip.
+Tracking Checked Luggage: Lost luggage can ruin a vacation or a business trip.
 Consequently, checking in luggage on a flight can cause a great deal of anxiety for a traveler.
-Fortunately, Internet of Things (IoT) technology can help reduce the stress related to checked baggage3.
-Internet connected sensors can be attached to checked baggage.
-Passengers can then monitor the location of their checked bag through their mobile phone as the bag makes its way along the airports conveyor belts and onto the plan or onto the baggage claim carrousel.
-Remote asset monitoring via IoT technology is already in use by many entities such as banks to protect assets remotely; why not use it to monitor checked baggage?
+Fortunately, the Internet of Things (IoT) technology can help reduce the stress related to checked luggage.
+Internet-connected sensors can be attached to checked luggage and passengers can then monitor the location of their checked bag through their mobile phone as the bag makes its way along the airport conveyor belts and onto the plan or onto the luggage claim carousel.
+Remote asset monitoring via IoT technology is already in use by many entities such as banks to protect assets remotely so why not use it to monitor checked luggage?

 Davra Storms '19 MQ